Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/architecture/README.md

 ## Resource pool construction
 The constructor of the `Resource`, `Resource.__init__()`, constructs a new instance of the `Resource` class.
 During construction, the attributes are set from the provided parameters.
 Assume the amount of resources that are available at epoch $$t$$ is defined by $$r_t$$.
 From the parameters, we set $$r_0$$ equal to a predetermined value.
-In addition, the function (`Agent.growth_exponential`, `Agent.growth_logarithmi` or `Agent.growth_nroot`) that is used for the growth of the resource is also set from the parameters.
+In addition, the function (`Resource.growth_exponential`, `Resource.growth_logarithmic` or `Resource.growth_nroot`) that is used for the growth of the resource is also set from the parameters.
 We partially implement these functions already, filling the exponents (all function parameters but `val`).
-Therefore, after construction of the resource, a growth function that takes only one value `Agent.growth` is generated.
+Therefore, after construction of the resource, a growth function that takes only one value `Resource.growth` is generated.
 Finally, the current amount of resources $$r_0$$ are set to the provided start amount.

 ## Resource consumption